pgg1610/blog_fastpages/_posts/.ipynb_checkpoints/2021-05-08-Cheminformatics_Resources-checkpoint.md

 * [Warr, W. (2021).
 Report on an NIH Workshop on Ultralarge Chemistry Databases.](https://chemrxiv.org/engage/chemrxiv/article-details/60c75883bdbb89984ea3ada5)

-## Specific Articles
+## Specific areas of interest

-Few key papers which I have found useful when learning more about the state-of-the-art in Cheminformatics.
+Catalog of recent reviews and manuscripts I have found useful when learning more about the state-of-the-art in Cheminformatics.
 I've tried to categorize them roughly based on their area of application:

 ### Representation

+**Reviews**

 * [Representation of Molecules in NN: Molecular representation in AI-driven drug discovery: review and guide](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00460-5)

 * [Screening of energetic molecules -- comparing different representations](https://www.nature.com/articles/s41598-018-27344-x)

+**Articles**

 * [M. Krenn, F. Hase, A. Nigam, P. Friederich, and A. Aspuru-Guzik, “Self-Referencing Embedded Strings (SELFIES): A 100% robust molecular string representation,” Mach.
 Learn.
 Sci.
 Technol., pp. 1–9, 2020](https://arxiv.org/abs/1905.13741)